 How do Annular Tears Occur?

-The annulus fibrosis is composed of between 15 and 20 layers of fibrous tissue.
-The direction of the fibers in these layers alternate, which further increases the stability and strength of the annulus.
-However, injury to the annulus can still occur for various reasons.
+The annulus fibrosus is composed of between 15 and 20 layers of fibrous tissue.
+The direction of the fibers in these layers alternate, which further increases the stability and strength of the annulus fibrosus.
+However, annular tears can still occur for various reasons.

 One of the most common causes of annular tears is age.
 As the body gets older, the fibers can begin to break down due to daily wear and tear.
 This is known as disc degeneration, and its effects can be seen as early as 30 years old in many cases.
 As these discs wear down, certain motions can stress the discs and cause them to become torn if they are repeated over and over.